-- Increased infiltration & groundwater recharge: The amount of water that recharged local aquifers more than doubled between 2013 and 2015.
-This is likely from increased rates of infiltration resulting in part from improved water quality and scouring floods in September 2014 and January 2015 which helped reduce the "clogging layer" in the riverbed. - Many kids are seeing a flowing river for the first time: The Living River of Words youth art and science program provided the first contact with a flowing stream for numerous Tucson schoolkids.
-The Lower Santa Cruz River provided meaningful inspiration for art and poetry projects.
+However, effluent remains the primary source of water in the river.
+Stormwater is also an important source of flows and total volume of stormwater has increased since 2013. - Increased infiltration rates and groundwater recharge: The amount of water that recharged local aquifers more than doubled between 2013 and 2016.
+This - is likely from increased rates of infiltration resulting in part from improved water quality. - Many kids are seeing a flowing river for the first time: The Living River of Words youth art and science program provided the first contact with a flowing stream for hundreds of kids.
+The Lower Santa Cruz River provided meaningful inspiration for youth art and poetry projects, some of which are featured in this report.